stephenmoloney/ex_ovh/README.md

   - `login`: username/nic_handle for logging into OVH services. *Note*: must include `-ovh` at the end of the string.
   - `password`: password for logging into OVH services.
   - `appname`: this should correspond to the `otp_app` name in the elixir application.
-The same name will be used as the name for the application in OVH.
+It also doubles as the application name for the application in the OVH servers.
   - `redirecturi`: defaults to `""` when absent.
   - `endpoint`: defaults to `"ovh-eu"` wen absent.
   - `accessrules`: defaults to `get-[/*]::put-[/*]::post-[/*]::delete-[/*]` when absent giving the application all full priveleges.
 One may consider fine-tuning the accessrules, see advanced example below.
   - `appdescription`: defaults to `appname` if absent
-  - `clientname`:" defaults to `ExOvh` when the appname is exactly equal to `ex_ovh`, otherwise defaults to `OvhClient`.
+  - `clientname`:" This is the elixir client name. defaults to `ExOvh` when the appname is exactly equal to `ex_ovh`, otherwise defaults to `OvhClient`.

   **Shell Output:**